rsanchezgarc/deepEMhancer/README.md

 7) Optionally, you can remove the folder, since deepemhancer will be available anywhere once you activate the environment

 ### Install from Anaconda cloud:
-Requires anaconda/miniconda, that can be obtained from https://www.anaconda.com/products/individual
+Requires anaconda/miniconda, that can be obtained from <ref>hhttps://www.anaconda.com/products/individual</ref>.
+This option will install the legacy version of deepEMhancer that uses Tensorflow 1.14 and CUDA 10.2.
+It does not work well in some of the newer
+GPU cards.

 1) Create a fresh conda environment
 ```